corentinplumet/Covid-eo_Games/Relation_mobility_pages.md

 To categorize the lockdown of diiferent country, we will use the reported mobility of google from January 2020 until August 2020.
 We state that the highest the decrease in mobility, the more strict the lockdown is.

-The countries we choose to analyze are countries were their first language is mainly spoken only in the country.
-For example, people speak Swedish only in Sweden.
-This way we can link a Wikipedia page written in a specific language to a specific country.
+The countries with which we chose to do the analysis speak a language that is mainly speaken only in this country.
+This way we can link accurately Wikipedia page written in a specific language to a specific country.
+For example, we can assume that only swedish people are using wikipedia pages written in swedish.

 ## Mobility pattern